AdobeDocs/certification.en/help/certifications/aa/aa-p-developer.md

 ---
-title: Adobe Analytics Developer Professional Certification
+title: Developer Professional certification
-description: Learn how to become certified as an Adobe Analytics Developer professional.
+description: Learn how to become certified as an [!DNL Adobe Analytics] Developer Professional.
 solution: Analytics
 role: Developer
 badge: label="Exam AD0-E213" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Analytics Developer professional
+# Certification journey for [!DNL Adobe Analytics] Developer Professional

-Learn how to become a certified Analytics Developer professional.
+Learn how to become a certified [!DNL Analytics] Developer Professional.

 ## Minimum experience

 You should have:

-* 6-12 months' experience in Adobe Analytics implementation (web and mobile app)
+* 6-12 months' experience in [!DNL Adobe Analytics] implementation (web and mobile app)
 * Experience acting as a player supporting Analytics Implementation teams in bridging between IT and the business to understand how business requirements translate into a technical solution (SDR), and based on requirements provided by the analyst
 * Understanding of which type of variable is needed, where and how to collect the data, design the data model (data layer), configure, and maintain the tag management solution

 Experience with the following tasks:

-* Interpreting a Solutions Design Document (SDR) and understand the purpose of all Adobe Analytics variables collected
+* Interpreting a Solutions Design Document (SDR) and understand the purpose of all [!DNL Adobe Analytics] variables collected
 * Understanding and work with Adobe (Experience Platform) Launch
-* Understanding configuration of baseline Adobe Analytics dimensions and events Page Name, Link Name, Activity Map, etc., but will work with expert developers for more customer implementations - Variable mapping is still owned by Expert level developers
+* Understanding configuration of baseline [!DNL Adobe Analytics] dimensions and events Page Name, Link Name, Activity Map, etc., but will work with expert developers for more customer implementations - Variable mapping is still owned by Expert level developers
 * Creating and configuring rules within Launch following the design provided by an AA expert
 * Testing and validating the data being captured in variable and events firing by leveraging web console debuggers or mobile app systems like charles logs
 * Understanding what a data layer is and knows how to read a JavaScript object
 * Sharing reports, segments, and the process to request access, but not how to manage user groups, governance protocols, as well as manage the SDR
 * Providing guidance and configure mobile/SDK solution
 * Understanding general framework behind Video tracking (event-based) given knowledge base documentation
-* Performing basic reporting from Analysis Workspace and understanding the data outputs available from the Adobe Analytics Data Warehouse
+* Performing basic reporting from Analysis Workspace and understanding the data outputs available from the [!DNL Adobe Analytics] Data Warehouse
 * Basic experience with Adobe Experience Platform Launch (Adobe Launch)

 >[!NOTE]